Terms and Conditions of Business

 We may use electronic mail and other forms of electronic communication (such as texting and voicemail) to communicate with you unless you make a request in writing for us not to do so.

-We are required by law to obtain satisfactory evidence of your identity.
-If you are unable to supply satisfactory evidence, then we may not be able to act for you and we may decline to do any further work.
+In most cases we are required by law to obtain and verify satisfactory evidence of your identity, the underlying purposes of your proposed transaction and the source of the funds which you will use for your transaction.
+If you are unable to supply satisfactory evidence and information, then we shall not be able to act for you and we may decline to do any further work.

 If you and another person jointly instruct us on a matter, you agree that there will be no confidentiality between you and the other joint client and that information you disclose to us can be shared with the other joint client